BBriele/material_manager/README.md

-# Welcome to My Node.js & Express Webserver Project! 🎉
+# Welcome to My Node.js & Express Material Manager Project! 🎉

 ## 🚀 What’s This All About?

 Hey there!
 This is my first foray into web development! 🚀 I built this Node.js webserver with Express to manage materials and equipment from my old job where I was the assistant manager.
-It’s not perfect—think of it as a prototype from the 90s.
+It’s not perfect, think of it as a prototype from the 90s.
 It works, but it’s got some rough edges. 🕰️

 ## 📦 How to Get Started